Spain leads Europe in monkeypox, struggles to check spread

 “We are having a steady stream of new cases, and it is possible that we will have more deaths.
 Why?
 Because contact tracing is very complicated because it can be a very sensitive issue for someone to identify their sexual partners,” said Amós García, epidemiologist and president of the Spanish Association of Vaccinology.

-Spain says that most of its cases are among men who have sex with men and only 5% are women.
+Spain says that 80% of its cases are among men who have sex with men and only 1.5% are women.
 But García insisted that will even out unless the entire public, regardless of gender or sexual orientation, grasps that having various sexual partners creates greater risk.

 “The same thing happened with AIDS/HIV, when at one moment the group of men who had sex with men was the most affected (before spreading to other groups), and that can become the path that this takes if we are not able to send a strong message to society,” García said.